-

 For existing services, this means that agencies should demonstrate that the service meets the varied needs and perspectives of a wide range of user groups.

-• Understand the needs of your diverse users and how the experience of the service differs between individuals from diverse backgrounds:
+The needs of your diverse users and how the experience of the service differs between individuals from diverse backgrounds are understood.

 Optional